belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 #### App creation

 Start by creating a new Flutter project using the `flutter create` command.
-You can choose any name for the project, but for the sake of this workshop, we will use `bitcoin_flutter_app`, so run `flutter create bitcoin_flutter_app` where you want to create the project.
+You can choose any name for the project, but for the sake of this workshop, we will use `mobile_dev_workshops`, so run `flutter create mobile_dev_workshops` where you want to create the project.

 From the created project folder, you should now be able to run the app on a connected device or emulator using `flutter run`.
 If an app with a counter button is shown, everything is working correctly.